SciCatProject/documentation/Catanie/Data_Model.md

 ## Model

 There are many models within the catalog and many of them are self explanatory.
-When created, the API server creates routes for creation, retrieval, modification and deletion.
+The API server creates routes for creation, retrieval, modification and deletion.
 However, it is worth explaining the core models that are used.

 ![model](img/model.png)